lAzico/documentation/docs/faq.md

 ### Will the core team receive any of the raised funds for themselves or get compensated in any way from this?

-The core team has not received or pre-minted any tokens.
-We just want this to exist, we're not doing this for the money.
-If you want to tip anyone in the community with NFT-memes or give individuals something for their hard work, that's up to you.
-We don't see much of a distinction between the core-contributors and the rest of the people.
-Eventually we hope there is no distinction in the long term and the community and core contributors have the same powers.
+The team has not pre-minted any tokens.
+The community determines the appropriate budget for the contributors through the MoonDAO governance.

 ### Why is there a 50% reserve on the token?